Penrith, Cumbria: Tudor period

-However, there may have been a substantial underclass as well, as shown by possible poverty and poor nutrition causing a high death rate in 1587, when there may have been a typhus epidemic.
+However, there may have been a substantial underclass as well.
+A typhus epidemic in 1587 caused a high death rate, exacerbated by possible poverty and poor nutrition.
 The Bubonic plague may have caused some 615 deaths in 1597–1598, according to the vicar's register (2,260 according to a brass plaque inside St Andrew's Church).

+Plague Stone, Tynefield Drive.
+Coins were washed in vinegar here prior to use during times of plague.
+The stone appears to be the base of a former cross.

 Stuart period

 Penrith in Stuart times was affected by political and religious upheavals that saw the English Civil War, the Commonwealth and the Glorious Revolution, but was spared any fighting.
 It also escaped the witch-craze phenomenon that afflicted other parts of England.
 The Union of the Crowns and suppression of the reiver clans such as the Grahams, gave Penrith relief from Scottish raiding and a boost to Penrith's commercial prosperity.
 James VI and I and his entourage of 800 visited Brougham Castle in 1617, which boosted commerce.
 However, Penrith's crossroads position on the north–south and east–west routes made it vulnerable to starving vagrants bringing disease.
 This, plus a national food shortage, may have led to a typhus epidemic in 1623.

 During the Civil War, Penrith's gentry were mostly Royalist, but Penrithians seem to have been neither for nor against the King.
-During the first war (1642–1646), General Leslie took over Brougham Castle for the Covenanters and Penrith became a supply centre for Parliament.
-In the second civil war starting in 1648, Brougham and Penrith castles were strategic assets.
+During the First English Civil War (1642–1646), General Leslie took over Brougham Castle for the Covenanters, and Penrith became a supply centre for Parliament.
+In the Second English Civil War starting in 1648, Brougham and Penrith castles were strategic assets.
 Major-General Lambert, the Parliamentary commander, took over Penrith in June 1648 until forced out by Scottish royalists aided by Sir Philip Musgrave of Edenhall.
 The Covenanters supported the future Charles II after 1648.
 He stayed at Carleton Hall in 1651 on his way south to defeat at the Battle of Worcester.